 The second type of Jihad is the one that is misinterpreted by Islamic extremist parties, called Wahhabi s.
 They take the term Jihad and the famous Verse of the Sword, from the Quran, to mean 'purifying' the world of non-Muslims and Muslim enemies.
 Extremist parties, such as Al Qaeda, use this theory to for the explanation of terrorism.
 Debate comes when it is deemed right to use violence in the process of achieving Jihad.

+Most Muslims teach that the killing of innocent people is wrong; completely, unarguably, and inherently wrong.
+The Islamic religion's fundamental teachings are similar to Christianity and Judaism.
+Muslims do not condone the death of innocent people.
 "Islamic extremism for the majority of Muslims is an oxymoron.
 It is a fundamental contradiction in terms," says Imam Feisal Abdul Rauf, the religious leader of the Ground Zero Mosque.
 Imam Feisal Abdul Rauf has, himself, been a bridge between the Islamic people and Americans.
 He has dedicated his life to neutralizing the stereotypes between Americans and Middle Easterners.
 We should not dredge up our previous anger toward the Mulsim people as a whole.
 Our anger should be placed in the misinterpretation of such a holy and pure faith.
 President Obama, in his address tonight, said "Our war is not on the Muslims.
 Osama Bin Laden was not a Mulsim leader.
 He was a mass murder."

 I hope that this new step in the War on Terrorism and the American people's reaction does not further increase the global tensions between America and foreign nations.
 Murder should never be celebrated, however, I hope that with this death can come peace.